RocketManRC/AboutTimeServer/README.md

 # Packaging

-Nothing fancy here, just stuffed in a plastic box that was the packaging for a R/C servo:
+Nothing fancy here, I just stuffed everything in a plastic box that was once the packaging for a large R/C servo:

 ![Photo](images/abouttimeserver1.jpeg)